alexG53090/PEAN/README.md

 # PEKN
-fullstack app, using the PEKN stack
+fullstack app, using the PEKN stack.
 #### What's the PEKN-Stack?
-It is a full-stack web dev. framework.
-The PEAN-stack lends itself nicely to JavaScript devs as it supports js all the way through its stack.
+It is a hand-curated collection of  web technologies.
+Together, these technologies comprise a cutting-edge full-stack web application framework.
+The PEAN-stack lends itself nicely to JavaScript devs because it supports js all the way through its stack.
+See more below:

+##### Technologies:
 ```
 - Front-end: Vanilla JavaScript
 - Server: Express.js